itsReshma5/Expense-Tracker/README.md

 # Expense-Tracker
 A DBMS project for tracking expenses, built with XAMPP, PHP, HTML, and SQL.
-# Finance Tracker System (FTS)

-A database-driven expense management system developed as part of a DBMS curriculum.
 The project allows users to track and analyze expenses with a front-end interface and a robust SQL database.

 ---